Written By: Brad Campbell | April 20, 2025

 However, with the right combination of school security best practices and physical security measures in place, it’s possible to drastically decrease the likelihood of teachers or students getting hurt or losing their lives during an incident of targeted violence.

-Additionally, these security experts are familiar with all the most modern security technology and best practices, and are well informed about what works best to address specific threats.
+Additionally, these security experts are familiar with all the most modern security technology and best practices and are well-informed about what works best to address specific threats.

-All schools should create an internal team that’s responsible for coordinating threat assessments, collaborating with outside parties as needed, and implementing the recommendations.
+All schools should create an internal team that’s responsible for coordinating threat assessments, collaborating with outside parties as needed, and implementing the given recommendations.

 This team will do things like write up new school safety plans and propose physical security upgrades for budget approval.